spellslinger55/VendriaPublic/Characters/Ancestries/Vashar.md

 <ins>Predator Vashar.</ins>
 **Ability Score Increase.** +1 Constitution
-**Feline Hunt.** As a Bonus Action, you let out a roar/hiss/cry at your enemies within 15 feet of you.
+**Feline Hunt.** As a Bonus Action, you let out a roar/hiss/cry at your enemies.
 Each creature of your choice within 15 feet of you must succeed on a Wisdom saving throw (DC 8 plus your Constitution or Charisma modifier and Proficiency Bonus) or have Disadvantage on attack rolls and saving throws until the start of your next turn.
 You can use this trait a number of times equal to your Proficiency Bonus, and you regain all expended uses when you finish a Long Rest.

 <ins>Prowler Vashar.</ins>
 **Ability Score Increase.** +1 Charisma
-**Feline Mischief.** You can take the _Help_ action as a bonus action.
-When you do so, the creature gains Temporary Hit Points equal to your Proficiency Bonus.
+**Feline Mischief.** You can take the _Help_ action as a Bonus Action.
+When you do so, the creature you helped gains Temporary Hit Points equal to your Proficiency Bonus.
 You can use this trait a number of times equal to your Proficiency Bonus, and you regain all expended uses when you finish a Long Rest.

 <ins>Pursuer Vashar.</ins>
 **Ability Score Increase.** +1 Dexterity